Top prizes missing from Ireland Lottery games blamed on 'human error' | Lottery Post

 By Kate Northrop

-The Regulator of Ireland's National Lottery released a report today that confirmed four jackpot prizes worth a combined €180,000 (US$ 211,544) in three separate scratch-off games went missing, making them impossible to win.
+The Regulator of Ireland's National Lottery released a report today that confirmed four jackpot prizes worth a combined €180,000 (US$211,544) in three separate scratch-off games went missing, making them impossible to win.

 In November 2019, the National Lottery's regulator was notified that the number of jackpots offered in three separate scratch-off games was inaccurate compared to the number of jackpots actually available to players.
 Out of the 178 scratch-off games offered since 2014, three of them had missing jackpots.
 The issue was brought to light after the National Lottery performed an internal audit of all lottery products.